sfmth/ibnalhaytham/README.md

 <p align="center" float="center">
   <img src="docs/memory_controler.jpg" width="700"/>
 </p>
-This module takes care of memory requests made by the processor, it has a small data memory which consists of 8 normal words and 2 wrods with custom addresses 'd96 and 'd100.
+This module takes care of memory requests made by the processor, it has a small data memory which consists of 8 normal words and 2 words with custom addresses 'd96 and 'd100.
 The data memory always gets outputted into io_out, a counter counts the address and outputs both the address and it's data to io_out.

 The memory controller module also interfaces with the second bank of the logic analyzer available in caravel wrapper.
-When io_in[1:0] equals 'd3 the memory controller uses la1 as the instruction memory and caravel CPU is going to handle the requests made by memory controller. when io_in[1:0] isn't 'd3 then memory controller connects the data memory to la1 and we would be able to read the data memory by providing an address from caravel CPU.
+When io_in[1:0] equals 'd3 the memory controller uses la1 as the instruction memory and caravel CPU is going to handle the requests made by memory controller.
+When io_in[1:0] isn't 'd3 then memory controller connects the data memory to la1 and we would be able to read the data memory by providing an address from caravel CPU.

 ## Test it yourself
 You should be able to run the simulation by running the following command: